rvzm/bvzm/README.md

 Flag    | Name         | Function
 --------|--------------|----------
-avoice  | Autovoice    | Automatically voice users on join greet   | AutoGreet    | Sends a user-defined message to the channel on join
+avoice  | Autovoice    | Automatically voice users on join

 ## Settings
 All settings for bvzm.tcl are located in bvzm-settings.tcl